jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   This is a problem, the program just made the ``magic`` project which already exists and so I get no failing test as my first test.
 It is repeating what I have already done.

 * I want the program to be able to make any project I want.
 It should take a name I give and use that as the name for the project, making the same structure I did for ``magic``.
-I add a variable to replace ``magic`` so I can give it any name when I want to make a project
+I add a variable (name) to replace ``magic`` so I can give it any name when I want to make a project

   ..
-NOTE:: the line numbers below are a guide, you do not need to copy them
+NOTE:: the line numbers below are a guide, you do not need to copy them.
+The lines that are changing in the code are highlighted

   .. code-block:: shell
     :linenos: